AntoineParat/GitHub-timeline/README.md

 Hi !
 I built this application using **Vue.js**.
 The goal is simple : enter a GitHub username and see his repositories !

+# Features

+Here are some of the main features covered by this app :